Rukiyat-Olalekan/testimonials-grid-section/README.md

 To explore and work on the Testimonial Grid Section Challenge, follow these steps:

-1. Clone the repo to your local machine: git clone https://github.com/Rukiyat-Olalekan/testimonial-grid-section.git
+1. Clone the repo to your local machine: git clone https://github.com/Rukiyat-Olalekan/testimonials-grid-section.git

-2. Navigate to the project directory: cd testimonial-grid-section
+2. Navigate to the project directory: cd testimonials-grid-section

 3. Open the "index.html file in your browser and modify the code.